Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Introduction

 \subsection{Contributions}

 In \cite{fu2020heterogeneous}, we dealt with a deterministic variation of such a problem, where we assumed exact information (instead of a distribution) of the agent capabilities and task requirements was known.
 In this work, we develop a generalizable framework for task assignment and scheduling that systematically represents heterogeneous and uncertain task requirements and agent capabilities.
-This paper provides the following contributions.
+This paper provides the following contributions

-\begin{enumerate}[label={\arabic*)}] \item The development of a modeling framework that captures uncertainties within the task requirements and agent capabilities. \item The derivation of a cost function that incorporates the concept of risk within the minimization. \item Reformulation of the heterogeneous teaming problem (HTP) to provide a more scalable algorithm that is solved by using a flow decomposition sub problem. \item A comprehensive evaluation approach that provides a demonstration of the relevant contributions as well as a comparison of the task assignment performance to a baseline algorithm. \end{enumerate}
+\begin{enumerate}[label={\arabic*)}] \item The development of a modeling framework that captures uncertainties within the task requirements and agent capabilities. \item The derivation of a cost function that incorporates the concept of risk within the minimization. \item Reformulation of the heterogeneous teaming problem (HTP) to provide a more scalable algorithm that is solved by using a flow decomposition subproblem. \item The implementation of a capture-the-flag game simulation to compare the task assignment performance to a baseline algorithm. \end{enumerate}

+The problem size depends on the number of tasks, agent species, and agents per species.
+With the reformulation in this paper (compared to \cite{fu2020heterogeneous}), the routing of individual agents is decoupled and postponed to a flow decomposition subproblem which reduces the size of the optimization program for the HTP.
+The HTP only considers the behavior of an entire agent species, and its size no longer depends on the number of agents per species.
+The complexity of the framework is still exponential, as we use mixed-integer programming to find the exact optimal solution \cite{karp1972reducibility}.
+But the reformulation suppresses the growth such that the framework can solve practical problems with up to 140 agents and 40 tasks.